hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

     These tables can be used in queries as well as in cross-matches operations.

-Please note that:

-* To reduce verbosity:
+Please note that, to reduce verbosity:

-  * All the examples listed below have been trimmed and only the first 3 (or 5) output lines are displayed.
+  * The output of the code examples listed below has been trimmed and only the first three (or five, depending on the code example) output lines are displayed.

-  * The first line of code: "from astroquery.esa.euclid import Euclid" is only kept in the first example.
+  * The main line of code: "from astroquery.esa.euclid import Euclid" is only kept in the first example.
+The same applies to the "Euclid.login()" code in Section 2 below.

-* It is also possible to directly access to the Euclid products that are stored in dedicated volumes using the "Euclid Q1" datalab that is publicly available in the `ESA Datalabs <https://datalabs.esa.int/>`_ data analysis platform.

 Finally, please take note of our `guide <https://www.cosmos.esa.int/web/euclid/data-credits-acknowledgements>`_ on how